Meet me in another world, space and joy.

 Volunteer

 We welcome volunteers with skills, time, and enthusiasm to help bring this vision to life.
-From spreading the word to helping with installation to welcoming visitors—there are many ways to participate.
+From spreading the word to helping with design, or installation or welcoming visitors—there are many ways to participate.
 Please reach out.